dstl/Noisify/docs/index.rst

 Noisify provides data augmentation through a simple high level abstraction

-- Build reporters to apply augmentation to any object
+- Build reporters to apply augmentation to any object, images, dataframes, database interfaces etc.
 - Compose augmentations from configurable flaw objects
-- Build recipes to configure new reporters using single parameters
+- Build recipes to deploy pipelines simply
 - Everything is composable, everything is polymorphic

 Noisify is built for python 3+.